 - World Society for the Protection of Animals (WSPA)

 - South Pacific Animal Welfare (SPAW)

-Choose one of our animal management and welfare or veterinary programmes and you'll get the chance to participate in work placements with organisations like:
+Choose one of our animal health and welfare programmes and you'll get the chance to participate in work placements with organisations like:

 - Auckland SPCA